 - Apply a warm compress on the chest and upper back to relax the muscles and lessen the symptoms of wheezing.
 Place a hot towel on the chest, upper back, neck and shoulders for at least 10 minutes and repeat every 30 minutes to lessen the symptoms.

 - Perform regular exercises such as walking for at least 30 minutes every day to strengthen the lungs.
-Avoid vigorous exercises since it can cause severe wheezing and worsen the condition.
+Furthermore, avoid vigorous exercises since it can cause severe wheezing and worsen the condition.

-- Stay hydrated by drinking 10-12 glasses of water every day to thin out the mucus and lessen clogging of the airways.
+- Lastly, stay hydrated by drinking 10-12 glasses of water every day to thin out the mucus and lessen clogging of the airways.